maxwell1500/Guide-UnrealEngine/README.md

 * [Visual Studio Code (VSCode)](https://code.visualstudio.com/): Visual Studio Code is a lightweight, cross-platform code editor with a rich ecosystem of extensions, including ones for Unreal Engine development. `Free`.

-* [Rider](https://www.jetbrains.com/rider/): Rider is a popular IDE developed by JetBrains, designed for game development, and it offers solid integration with Unreal Engine projects. `Cost`.
+* [Rider](https://www.jetbrains.com/rider/): Rider is a popular IDE developed by JetBrains, designed for game development, and it offers solid integration with Unreal Engine projects. `Free` (for personal use), `Cost` (for commercial use).

 ### ⛏️ Tools to help your journey